 Senior Physician, Oncology Specialist, Ella Lemelbaum Institute for Immuno-Oncology

 Dr. Asher received his board certification in medical oncology and now focuses on clinical diagnosis, management and treatment of melanoma patients.
-Dr. Asher’s interests include the toxicity profiles of immuno-therapeuthic agents and combinations; practice and quality of care development; oncologic education and collaboration with medical; surgical and dermatologic teams; oncologic patients’ quality of life and attitudes towards participation in clinical trials.
+Dr. Asher’s interests include the toxicity profiles of immuno-therapeuthic agents and combinations; practice and quality of care development; oncologic education and collaboration with medical; surgical and dermatologic teams; oncologic patients’ quality of life.

 Dov Zippel, MD